-- 1. The arbitrator shall limit his/her decision strictly to disputes involving the application, interpretation or alleged violation of specific articles and/or section of this Agreement. - 2.
-There shall be no appeal from the arbitrator's decision if within the scope of his/her authority.
+- The arbitrator shall limit their decision strictly to disputes involving the application, interpretation or alleged violation of specific articles and/or section of this Agreement. - There shall be no appeal from the arbitrator's decision if within the scope of their authority.
 It shall be final and binding on the Union, the employee(s) involved, and the College. - 3.
 The necessary fees and expenses of the arbitrator shall be shared equally by both parties.
 All other expenses shall be borne by the party incurring them, and neither party shall be responsible for the expenses of witnesses called by the other. - 4.
-The fact that the grievance has been considered by the parties in the preceding steps of the grievance shall not constitute a waiver of jurisdictional limitations upon the arbitrator as delineated in Article 25.2 D(1) above.
+The fact that the grievance has been considered by the parties in the preceding steps of the grievance shall not constitute a waiver of jurisdictional limitations upon the arbitrator as delineated in Article $25.2\,\mathrm{D}(1)$ above.